-At the end of the opening (when you reached the part that wasn’t undone) finish sewing by tying a knot.
+At the end of the opening (when you reached the part that wasn’t undone), finish sewing by tying a knot.

 To do that, just run the needle (still threaded) through the fabric and come out of the fabric in some random spot.
-Pull the thread a little making sure the knot got inside the seam and cut the thread.
+Pull the thread a little to make sure the knot got inside the seam, then cut the thread.
 The thread tail will be hidden inside.

 I hope you learned how to sew an invisible stitch correctly.

 But wait, there is more info on making invisible stitching.

 An invisible stitch is also called a BLIND HEM STITCH and is used for sewing a hem by hand.